 Fans of the earliest sound films would have enjoyed “Amazing Tales from the Archives,” the first presentation at this year’s San Francisco Silent Film Festival, held June 1–4.
 During the session, Library of Congress Nitrate Film Vault Manager George Willeman used a wealth of film clips to examine Thomas Edison’s Kinetophone process.

-In the years 1913–1914, long before The Jazz Singer and Warner Bros.’ sound-on-disc technology, the sound-on-cylinder system invaded the nascent film industry with a collection of “talkies.”
+In the years 1913–14, long before The Jazz Singer and Warner Bros.’ sound-on-disc technology, the sound-on-cylinder system invaded the nascent film industry with a collection of “talkies.”
 The sound was scratchy and muffled, but “recognizable.”
-Notably, this system focused on dialogue, rather than music or sound effects.
+Notably, this system focused on dialogue rather than music or sound effects.

-As to be expected, the device was plagued by synchronization errors.
-I can only imagine the effect this distorted sound had on the audience.
+Unsurprisingly, the device was plagued by synchronization errors.
+I can only imagine the effect this distorted sound had on audiences.

-Photos from the era showed her roughing it on airplanes, boats, and caravans, much to the amusement of the locals.
-Her enthusiasm for film and social anthropology made itself evident by the fact that she was still reminiscing about her travelogues while in her 80s.
+Photos from the era show her roughing it on airplanes, boats, and caravans, much to the amusement of the locals.
+Her boundless enthusiasm for film and social anthropology is evidenced by the fact that she was still reminiscing about her travelogues while in her 80s.

 Aloha Wanderwell Baker died at age 89 in June 1996 in Newport Beach, California.